DawidJerdonek/Take-Home/README.md

 How to send data from client to brainCloud leaderboards.
 How to implement and display statistics for users.
 How to implement and display achievements for users.
-How I can apply permanent upgrades in a game to a user based on achievements.
+How I can apply permanent upgrades in a game to a user, based on achievements.

 ### Video Link: